 10 Views Of The Charlotte County, Virginia Amish Community

-Going back again through some photos from earlier this year, I realized I still had a lot of shots from my visits to Charlotte County, Virginia.
+Going back again through some photos, I realized I still had a lot of shots from my last visits to Charlotte County, Virginia.

 I liked this shot of a buggy coming down the road.
 I believe it’s actually the same buggy as in the photo above, about 30 seconds earlier in time.